General dark-state theory for arbitrary multilevel quantum systems: Introduction

 In this work, we propose a general theory for studying the dark states in arbitrary multilevel systems based on the arrowhead-matrix method.
 Our method not only gives the number of the dark states, but also presents their form.
 The arrowhead-matrix method, as an efficient and practical method, was originally proposed for analyzing the dark-mode effects in linear bosonic networks~\cite{huang2023dark}.
 Concretely, by classifying the types of the modes and transforming the Hamiltonian matrix of the system into an arrowhead matrix, we can utilize the properties of the arrowhead matrix to analyze and determine the dark modes in complex bosonic networks.
+Note that the dark-mode effect and relating physical phenomena have recently been studied in multimode optomechanical systems~\cite{DM_GSC2020,DM_OIT2020,DM_OC2022,DM_OE2022,DM_QS2022,DM_QS2023}.
 In a multilevel system, the energy levels and the transitions can be served as the nodes and links, respectively, then a map can be established between the multilevel systems and the linear bosonic networks.
 This feature motivates us to study the determination of the dark states in multilevel systems with the arrowhead-matrix method.
 Note that this method has been used to study the dark-state effect in the multimode Jaynes-Cummings model~\cite{DSiFSL}.